Why do this?

 Introduce barriers to restrict badger access to cattle

 Open feed sources are an easy meal.
-Badger visits to farm buildings (especially feed stores) can be frequent and even if you don’t see them, they may still occur.
-To reduce the risk of visits, take these steps to limit badger access to your buildings:
+Badger visits to farm buildings, especially feed stores, can be frequent and even if you don’t see them, they may still occur.
+To reduce the risk of visits, take these steps to limit access by badgers to your buildings:

 - The sides of buildings, doors and gates should be of a smooth, solid construction to prevent badgers from climbing and at least 1.5 metres high.
 Various materials such as solid sheets of metal or plywood can be used to achieve this.

 - Gaps should be no more than 7.5 cm to prevent badgers from gaining access.
 This includes gaps at both the bottom and sides of gates and doors.

 - Ensure that there are hard surfaces under exclusion measures (e.g. concrete) to prevent badgers digging under them.
 Gates and doors should be kept closed, especially at night.
 These measures apply to buildings that house livestock, bedding materials and feed.

-Permanent electric fencing can be used to exclude badgers from farm buildings, or in some cases restrict access of badgers to grazing pastures.
+Permanent electric fencing can be used to exclude badgers from farm buildings, or in some cases restrict access by badgers to grazing pastures.
 Grazing will always carry a potential risk of transmission where TB-infected badgers are present.
 With electric fencing, the strands of wire should be at 10, 15, 20 and 30 cm above the ground.
 Any fencing should not obstruct badgers from accessing their setts.
 When considering the installation of permanent badger proof fencing, you need to think about whether this will have any impact on your ability to claim BPS (Basic Payment Scheme) payments on that area.